FREE TESTS

 Parallelism

-Parallelism is a skill all good writers follow.
+Parallelism, or parallel structure, is an important feature of good writing.
 It refers to using the same grammatical constructions throughout a sentence.
-Here are two examples.
+Compare the following sentences:

 • Parallel: Naomi loves swimming, dancing, and cooking!

-• Unparallel: Naomi loves to swim, dancing, and cooking!
+• Not Parallel: Naomi loves to swim, dancing, and cooking!

-See how the first verb in the unaparallel example doesn’t end with ‘-ing’?
+See how the first verb in the not-parallel example doesn’t end with “-ing”?
 That makes the sentence grammatically incorrect.
-If the writer wanted to make the entire sentence using the ‘to’ construction, they would write, “Naomi loves to swim, dance, and cook.”
+If the writer wanted the sentence to use the “to” construction, they would need to write, “Naomi loves to swim, dance, and cook.”

 Connecting Ideas